mrb/mrb.github.com/_posts/2013-02-23-notes-on-teaching-with-the-kernel-language-approach.markdown

 > "...multiplies the intellectual effort of the student and instructor (since each language has its own syntax and semantics) but does not show the deep connections between the paradigms."

+My own personal computer science education history consists of:

+* Attempting to learn concepts through programming languages instead of learning programming languages through concepts
+* Attempting to learn paradigms the same "outside in" way
+* A very rough understanding that concepts are inter-related through paradigms and programming languages

+After many many years of the above, reading through the kernel language approach material in _CTM_ made the syntax and semantics connections clearer, and also improved my understanding of the actual mechanics of the abstract machines that run them.

 #### What Is The Kernel Language Approach?

 After outlining the methods that they have observed, the authors make it clear that they want to communicate through concepts, to highlight the _interface_ between the programmer and the raw concepts involved in interpreting and computing results from programs.
 In other words: